EvansMatthew97/every-second/README.md

 # Table of contents
 1. What is it?
-2. Demo (an example use case)
-3. Why should I use it?
+2. Why should I use it?
-4. Documentation
+3. Documentation

 # What is it?